 Here in MN, it gets cold.
 Really cold!
 So I totally understand why the Irish have been adding whiskey to their coffee for generations.
 Not only is it downright tasty, it warms up your insides.
-This Irish Coffee recipe is the perfect warming drink for winter.
+This easy Irish Coffee recipe is the perfect warming drink for winter.
+It’s technically a cocktail with coffee, which is perfect for winter when you need a pick me up.
 My family loves it at the holidays and I’m guessing yours would too!

 Is Irish Coffee really Irish?